 To get started, you obviously need to get in place all the things that an entrepreneur would need.
-Will list some of those things here:
+We will list some of those things here.

 However, the flip side is the additional regulatory & compliance filings needed for such firms.
 Many entrepreneurs take a progressive path by starting as a proprietorship firm and then converting the same into a Private limited firm or C Corporation as they become larger and successful.

-4) Get a simple website created.
 You can create it yourself or get it created online for as less as 100 dollars.
 What do you write on your website?
 Well, keep it simple.
-The sectors that your firm would work in, the level of positions (entry level, mid-level etc), any specific functions/roles that you would specialize in.
+The sectors that your firm would work in, the level of positions (entry-level, mid-level, etc), any specific functions/roles that you would specialize in.
 You would, of course, put in your address and contact details.
-As you start growing you could start adding a list of clients, a jobs(careers) page, a separate page for employers and one for candidates, a blog page etc.
+As you start growing you could start adding a list of clients, a jobs(careers) page, a separate page for employers and one for candidates, a blog page, etc.

-5) Buy a hosting plan to host your website which would cost you another 60-70 dollars.
+To host your website you would need a good hosting plan which would cost you another 60-70 dollars.

 So now with the basics in place you can get started.
 The first thing to do would be to get a client to sign you up to fill some position for them.
 Typically as a fresh recruiter would find it difficult to approach a large company asking for business (unless you have connections or are lucky).